How Often Should You Change Your Bedding?

 When should you change your bedding more frequently?

-1. If you sweat heavily
+1. You sweat heavily

 If you sweat a lot during the night, you should aim to change your bedding weekly.

-2. If you sleep naked
+2. You sleep naked

-3. If you have allergies
+3. You have allergies

 Dust mites are a significant issue for allergy sufferers.